Paris in the 18th century: The wealthy and the middle class

 The bourgeois, or members of the middle class of Paris, financiers, merchants, shopkeepers, artisans, and those in the liberal professions (doctors, lawyers, accountants, teachers, government officials) were a growing social class.
-They were specifically defined by law as persons who had lived in the city at least a year in their own residence, and earned enough money to pay taxes.
-In 1780, there were an estimated 25,000 Paris households who fell into this category, about fourteen percent of the total.
+They were specifically defined by law as persons who had lived in the city for at least a year in their own residence, and had sufficient income to pay taxes.
+In 1780, there were an estimated 25,000 Paris households that fell into this category, about fourteen percent of the total.
 Many of those in the upper middle class rose from modest social origins to amass very large fortunes.
-Many of the wealthiest bourgeois built their own palatial town houses in the Faubourg Saint-Germain, in the Montmartre quarter, the banking center of the city, or close to the Palais Royal.
+Many of the wealthiest bourgeois built their own palatial townhouses in the Faubourg Saint-Germain, in the Montmartre quarter, the banking center of the city, or close to the Palais Royal.
 The upper middle class, once they had made their fortunes, frequently lived by buying the debts and collecting rentes from the nobility and the government, which during the 18th century were both always short of cash.
-While the nobles tended to dress in rich and elaborate costumes and bright colors, the bourgeois wore rich fabrics but dark and sober colors.
-The bourgeois played a very active role in each neighborhood; they were the leaders of the religious confréries which organized charitable and religious activities for each profession, managed the finances of the parish churches, and ran the corporations which governed each profession in Paris.
+While the nobles tended to dress in splendid and elaborate costumes with bright colors, the bourgeoisie opted for a more conservative fashion, wearing rich fabrics but dark and sober colors.
+The bourgeoisie played a very active role in the civic and social affairs of each neighborhood; they were the leaders of the religious confréries which organized charitable and religious activities for each profession, managed the finances of the parish churches, and ran the corporations which governed each profession in Paris.